felixheno/ORTHOSCOPE_STAR/README.md

 # ORTHOSCOPE_STAR

+## FELIX STATUS

+The scripts run, but there is an __error__ in the pal2nal step because the annotated CDS and AA files from Thomas does not correspond perfectly codon-by-codon.
+The CDS sequences are likely the full genomic sequences with UTRs and all, and that is what's causing the error.
+The solution would be to trim away any non-coding CDS positions.

+## Original README content:

 13 MB

 ORTHOSCOPE* (star) is an analysis pipelie to infer evolutionary history of a gene.
 By estimating orthogroups and gene trees for a complete set of protein coding genes, ORTHOSCOPE* evaluates: